johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 Citation: [ArchiMate Tool](https://www.ArchiMatetool.com/)

-That is correct, the first tool I want to talk about comes from the TOGAF landscape which lends itself to more Enterprise Architecture modelling rather than Agile Architecture.
+The first tool I want to talk about comes from the TOGAF landscape which lends itself to more Enterprise Architecture modelling rather than Agile Architecture.

-Just because a way of working does not fit how we want to work, it doesn't mean there isn't something we cannot learn from it.

 With the constant change in Agile ways of working, we sometimes miss a way to centralise all the key business requirements in one place.